SunilG-1/SunilG-1/README.md

 - 🛠 &nbsp; Currently working on some personal projects for my portfolio.
 - 🚀 &nbsp; Interested in the fields of Data and Analytics.
-- 👨🏻‍💻 &nbsp; Most of my projects are available here on and my [Portfolio Website](https://sunilg-1.github.io/).
+- 👨🏻‍💻 &nbsp; Most of my projects are available here on GitHub and my [Portfolio Website](https://sunilg-1.github.io/).
 - 📫 &nbsp; How to reach me: sunilpgoroji469@gmail.com.

 ### Languages and Tools: